tim-js/revojs.ro/src/blog/2023-10-06-aftermath/index.md

 title: "revo.js 2023 Aftermath"
 ---

-The second edition of [revo.js](https://revojs.ro/2023) finally took place between **5-6 October 2023**, after an unexpected 3 years pandemic break.
+The second edition of [revo.js](https://revojs.ro/2023) finally took place between **5-6 October 2023**, after an unexpected 3 year pandemic break.

 The event was **sold out** one month in advance, gathering more than **300 participants** and **15 speakers** from 10 countries (and 4 continents), during two conference days.